 Donlon Hall also offers great leadership opportunities for its residents.
 The community has a very active Hall Council that organizes events ranging from volleyball tournaments to Donlon's own version of the World Series of Poker.
 Residents also have the opportunity to serve on the Judicial Board.

 Explore the Donlon Hall community pages in CampusGroups.

 - Open to first-year students

 - 450+ Residents

 - Located on North Campus

-- Single, double, and quad rooms (two double rooms connected) arranged along corridors, with shared bathrooms
+- Single, double, and quad rooms (two double rooms connected by a shared entry space) arranged along corridors, with shared bathrooms

 - Lounges, study areas, a library, a piano, shared kitchens, and laundry facilities